What Is PCI Compliance & How Does It Affect Your Business?

 Are You Ready To Become PCI Compliant?

-We covered a lot of ground in this post, yet we still really only scratched the surface when it comes to PCI compliance.
+Hopefully, this post has given you a basic working knowledge of PCI compliance and why it’s important for your business.
 Most small businesses have minimal actions to take, so don’t feel overwhelmed by the prospect.
-You can always hire an outside assessor to help you mitigate in-house risks, or choose a third-party processor to take the entire PCI burden of risk for you.
+You can always hire an outside assessor to help you mitigate in-house risks, or choose a payment service provider (PSP) to take the entire PCI burden of risk for you.
 However, even with the burden shifted, you’ll still need to stay on top of any software updates and inform your staff of best practices — like never writing a credit card number down!